 - Limited protein variety

-2. Kibbles 'n Bits Original Beef & Chicken Dry Dog Food
+2. Kibbles 'n Bits Original Beef & Chicken Dry Food

-- 23 essential vitamins and minerals help maintain immune and body functions
+- 23 essential vitamins and minerals: Supports overall health and immune function

 - Savory beef and chicken flavors